Sofosbuvir / Velpatasvir Dosage

 1 tablet orally once a day

--Patients without cirrhosis and patients with compensated cirrhosis (Child-Pugh A): Sofosbuvir-velpatasvir for 12 weeks
+-Therapy-naive and therapy-experienced, without cirrhosis and with compensated cirrhosis (Child-Pugh A): Sofosbuvir-velpatasvir for 12 weeks

 -The manufacturer product information for ribavirin should be consulted regarding dosing and dose adjustments (if applicable).